AymenXS/AymenXS/README.md

 # 👻 ~ I'm Aymen!
-From a young age, I have developed a passionate aspiration to pursue a career in programming.
-My most valuable skill is my unwavering commitment to perpetual learning and my dedication to full immersion in the IT industry.
-I'm eager for an opportunity to put my skills to the test against real-world challenges.
+Since I was young, I've developed a had a massive interest in programming.
+What sets me apart is my commitment to continuous learning and my deep dive into the IT industry.
+I'm excited about facing the constant real-world challenges.

 <br/>
 <br/>